 A life sentence in federal prison is the punishment for a federal “three strikes” conviction.
 Note that a defendant who was sentenced to death for one of the “strikes” would still get the death penalty and not a life sentence.

-Can a person convicted under the federal “three strikes” law get parole in Nevada?
+Can a person convicted under the federal “three strikes” law get parole?

 No. The federal “three strikes” rule allows no possibility of parole.